 Objective:

-The objective of this PT is to identify new services needed in a power system with high IBR.
+The objective of this task force is to identify new services needed in a power system with high IBR.

 Approach:

-This work will combine learnings from two previous reports; the first is the G-PST Pilar 1 System Needs and Services for Systems with High IBR Penetration report; the second is ESIG’s Grid Forming Technology in Energy Systems Integration.
-The former work identified how system needs are changing with increasing penetration of IBRs and declining amounts of synchronous generation; ESIG’s report developed a framework for solving a “chicken and egg” problem involving deployment of new inverters with advance controls termed grid forming.
+This work will draw from and build on two previous reports, the G-PST Pillar 1 System Needs and Services for Systems with High IBR Penetration report and ESIG’s Grid Forming Technology in Energy Systems Integration.
+The G-PST work identified how system needs are changing with increasing levels of IBRs and declining amounts of synchronous generation, while ESIG’s report developed a framework for solving a “chicken and egg” problem involving deployment of new inverters with advance controls termed grid forming.

 The framework will identify a target system (in terms of target IBR penetration) with target reliability, and operating parameters; determining needs of such systems, and formulating these needs as services that are either procured through markets or required through interconnection codes.
 Definitions of services and methodologies to identify amounts of each service that are needed will be developed.
 A test system(s) will be used to conduct a number of case studies to understand when existing services become insufficient and new services are needed, and how to specify these new services.